-Spritz cookies are the perfect option if you love the look of festive holiday cookies but aren’t so skilled in decorating with royal icing.
-That’s me!
-More rustic/less polished is my speed.
+Spritz cookies are the perfect option if you love the look of festive holiday cookies but aren't so skilled in decorating with royal icing. --> That's me. <-- More rustic and less polished is my speed.

-I use this cookie press for my spritz cookies.
-All of the shapes you see here were formed using the standard set of shapes that come with the press.
-Snowflakes, trees, bears, hearts, wreaths, and fleur-de-lis.
+I use this cookie press (affiliate link) for my spritz cookies.
+All of the shapes you see here were formed using the standard set of shapes that come with the press, including snowflakes, trees, bears, hearts, wreaths, and fleur-de-lis.

-You’ll notice a few extra shapes if you peep back to the gingerbread spritz cookies I shared last year, notably the gingerbread girl and boy.
-Those came from a Christmas-themed set I found on Amazon, however it appears that they are not being sold at the moment.
-Other holiday-themed expansion packs are available though if you’re looking for more shapes!
+You'll notice a few extra shapes if you peep back to the gingerbread spritz cookies I shared last year, notably the gingerbread girl and boy.
+Those came from a Christmas-themed set I found on Amazon, however per the manufacturer it appears they are not being sold at the moment.
+Other holiday-themed expansion packs are available though if you're looking for more shapes.

-When it comes to cookie press discs, you’ll see some made of metal and others made of plastic.
-I prefer the metal discs (the kind that come with the cookie press), though the very thick and sturdy plastic kind aren’t too bad.
+When it comes to cookie press discs, you'll see some made of metal and others made of plastic.
+I prefer the metal discs (the kind that come with the cookie press) for their precision in producing shapes, though the very thick and sturdy plastic kind aren't too bad.

 Another thing I love about spritz cookies is how efficiently they can be formed.
 Once you get in a groove of filling the canister with dough and swapping out discs, you can fill up an entire baking sheet of cookies in under a minute.